Taylor Shae to Release Fourth Album "Legend Keeper"

 Colorado-born singer-songwriter Taylor Shae is releasing her fourth album titled “Legend Keeper,” on Friday, October 2.

 The new album features 10-songs containing stories of characters, corruption and enduring in a society of outlaws.
-Tyler is an award-winning songwriter at just 20 years-old pursuing the career of a musician while also working as a Colorado State University student.
+Taylor is an award-winning songwriter at just 20 years-old pursuing the career of a musician while also working as a Colorado State University student.

 “I feel such a real connection to this group of songs right down to my bones, because they aren’t just a group of songs,” said Taylor.
 “They’re a powerful and raw interpretation of who I am as a musician and who I’m becoming as a songwriter at this particular moment in my life,” Taylor said.